 All are seemingly light-hearted yet stimulate powerful and proactive play opportunities, enriching learning.

 With extra planning, a positive historical representation can happen throughout the year, including in play; consequently, cross-cultural links become embedded and, in time, readdress imbalances.

-- Lewis Latimer, born to escaped slaves was Thomas Eddison’s seldom mentioned partner.
+- In Science, when looking at inventors – Lewis Latimer, born to escaped slaves was Thomas Edison’s seldom mentioned partner.

-- Chocolate – incorporate fair trade and the slave trade.
+- If you’re taking Chocolate as a topic – incorporate fair trade and the slave trade.
 Children can relate to child workers in the chocolate industry, and this is an opportunity to explore modern-day slavery.
 Explore the chocolate making process in a role-play ‘factory’.
 Roleplay at KS2 is rare but take the opportunity to provoke informal discussions in this ‘roleplay’ context.

 Look at the resources.